 5. On the confirmation prompt, select Uninstall.

-That’s all you need to uninstall the Display driver.
-Make sure to restart your PC to reinstall the display driver again.
+Make sure to restart your PC to reinstall the display driver.

 5. Run the System Maintenance Troubleshooter

-1. First, click on Windows search and type in System Maintenance.
-From the list of apps that appears, select Perform recommended maintenance automatically.
+1. Click on Windows Search and type in System Maintenance.
+Then, from the list of apps that appears, select Perform recommended maintenance automatically.

 2. This will open the System Maintenance troubleshooter.
-Click on the Next button.
+Click Next.

-You must follow the on-screen instructions to complete the system maintenance troubleshooting process.
-Once completed, restart your Windows PC.
+Follow the on-screen instructions to complete the system maintenance troubleshooting process.
+Once you have done so, restart your Windows PC.

 6. Clear the File Explorer History